qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

 By default, a nodata pixel in ANY of the input layers will result in a nodata pixel in the output raster.
-If the 'Treat nodata values as false' option is checked, then nodata inputs will be treated the same as a ``0`` input value.
+If the :guilabel:`Treat nodata values as false` option is checked, then nodata inputs will be treated the same as a ``0`` input value.

 Parameters